Important Legislative Guidance for ASAP Members

-Working to protect the industry from the unintended consequences of changes to legislation and regulation globally
+Working to protect the Membership from the unintended consequences of changes to legislation and regulation globally

 C1 vs C3 what’s the implication for serviced apartment operators?